-The two types of residences in Michigan which can provide memory care for your loved one are called Homes for the Aged (HFA) and Adult Foster Care (AFC).
+According to regulations, memory care for your loved one with dementia can be provided by two types of non-nursing home residences in Michigan: Homes for the Aged (HFA) and Adult Foster Care (AFC).
 One difference between them is that HFA have a minimum age limit of 55.
-Both types of homes have at least 20 residents and provide supervision and personal care.
+Both types of homes provide supervision and personal care.
 Regulations state that AFCs are for people who are aged, mentally ill, and developmentally or physically disabled.
-The required services at AFCs are also more numerous in official regulations, as AFCs must provide medication administration, social activities, and assistance with activities of daily living (ADLs).
-These services may also be provided at HFAs, but are not required by law.
+AFCs are required by regulations to offer more specific services, including medication administration, social activities, and assistance with activities of daily living (ADLs).
+These services may also be provided at HFAs, and probably should be, but are not required by law.

-– A stated overall philosophy and mission reflecting the needs of residents with dementia
+– A stated overall philosophy and mission about the needs of residents with dementia

-– The process and criteria for acceptance into, or transfer out of, their program for residents with dementia
+– The process for acceptance into, or transfer out of, their program for residents with dementia

-– Explanation of how a resident is assessed and then an individualized care plan is created and implemented
+– Explanation of how a resident is assessed – Explanation of how the assessment is used to create and implement an individualized care plan

 – Staff training and education practices

 – Environmental and design features appropriate for housing residents with dementia